Symplectomorphisms of some Weinstein 4-manifolds

 (2).
 After the HMS identification, the $K$ theory classes of Lagrangian spheres are the same as the ones in Remark \ref{rmk:classes_sphericals}.
 Also, recall that on the mirror side, $\Br_Z \cap \Aut (Y) = \{ \Id \} \in \Auteq (Y)$.
 The claim then follows from mirrors of the relations between autoequivalences in Lemma \ref{lem:autoequivalence_relations}, notably Lemma \ref{lem:two_twists_Lag_translation}. \end{proof}

 \begin{remark} The classification in Remark \ref{rmk:classes_sphericals} allows us to exclude arbitrary spherical twists, irrespective of whether they are given geometrically by Dehn twists in embedded Lagrangian spheres.
 Twists in other Lagrangians with periodic geodesic flow are ruled out for cohomological and dimension reasons.
 Less is known in general about the categorical action of fibred twists (see however \cite{Perutz, WW, Mak-Wu}).
 The only known fibred twists for our family of manifolds $M$ are boundary twists in the semi-definite (simple elliptic) cases; these are given by a finite-time action of the Reeb flow on the boundary.
-In particular, they act trivially on relative homology, and so on $K(\cW(M))$, and so do not lie in $ \bar{Q}_\symp \rtimes \Adm/W_{\symp} \setminus \{ \Id \}$.
-(For hypersurface simple elliptic singularities, they are products of Dehn twists \cite[Section 4.c]{Seidel_graded}. \end{remark}
+(For hypersurface simple elliptic singularities, they are products of Dehn twists \cite[Section 4.c]{Seidel_graded}.)
+In general, they act trivially on relative homology, and also on $\cW(M)$.
+We expect them to correspond to elements of $Q$ which vanish in $\bar{Q}$. \end{remark}

 \begin{example} Nodal slide recombinations: $\Adm / W$ is non-trivial in the following cases.

 \begin{itemize}

 \item Small values of $k$: for $k \leq 6$, $\Adm / W$ is always trivial, and there are no interesting nodal slide recombinations.
 On the other hand, for $k=7$, $\Adm / W$ is always infinite; this is also true when $k=8$ and $\pi_1(U) = 0$.